 - Water purification tablets (recommended: Potable Aqua Water Treatment Tablets)

-4. Survival Gear Thermoregulation List
+4. Survival Gear List for Thermoregulation

 You’re much less likely to need the heat generation survival gear if you live in a desert state or a place that typically does not get cooler weather.
 That being said, this type of gear can still be helpful in case of climate change or especially cold nights.